R2DEV0/Email_Blaster_3000/README.md

 Updated email blaster for a user friendly experience.
 Python (work in progress)

-Simple app for emailing multiple users in the "To" section and 1 email at a time instead of "Bcc" all at once.
+Simple app for emailing multiple users in the "To" section and sends one email at a time instead of "Bcc" all at once.
 Only works for Gmail at this time.

 Most recent repository is set to private.